 -

 After 2 to 3 hours, check that the meat is tender and the vegetables are cooked.
-If necessary, simmer a little longer.
+If necessary, simmer for a little longer.

 -